Appearance of the Kashiwara-Saito singularity in the representation theory of $p$-adic $\mathop{GL}_{16}$: Introduction

 \subsection{Acknowledgements}

 We thank Reginald Lybbert for establishing the foundation for some of the computations in this paper during an undergraduate summer research project (NSERC USRA) with the first author.
-We thank Qing Zhang for helpful conversations and we are grateful to all the other members of the \href{http://www.automorphic.ca}{Voganish Project} for assistance with this paper, especially Sarah Dijols, Geoff Vooys and Bin Xu.
+We thank Sarah Dijols, Mishty Ray, Elijah Thompson, Geoff Vooys, Bin Xu and Qing Zhang for helpful conversations and all the other members of the \href{http://www.automorphic.ca}{Voganish Project} for listening to numerous seminars while we were working out this material.